Initial environment¶

 load your default collection.

-Once defined after the evaluation of modulespath
+Once defined after the evaluation of modulespath and initrc

 initialization files, the initial environment is stored in an environment

-variable: __MODULES_LMINIT
+variable: __MODULES_LMINIT.

 colon-separated list serializing content of a collection